 2.)
 To achieve management system certification so that we are able to tender on larger contracts.

-Target (for aim 1.): 8% increase in profits year on year
+Target (for secondary objective 1.): 8% increase in profits year on year

-Goal (for aim 2.): System Certification achieved before year end.
+Goal (for secondary objective 2.): System Certification achieved before year end.

 Secondary Objectives, Targets and Goals should all contribute to achieving the primary objective.
 You can be close to your target, but close to a goal has the same effect as being a mile away.